Abhyu-S/kortex-sdxl/README.md

 ---

 ## The Compute
-To address the challenge's requirement for a mobile-first editor operating on limited compute, we utilized the NVIDIA Tesla T4 not as a server requirement, but as a hardware proxy to simulate the estimated compute capability of a flagship mobile NPU in 2030.
+To address the challenge's requirement for a mobile-first editor operating on limited compute, we utilized the NVIDIA Tesla T4 not as a server requirement, but as a hardware to simulate the estimated compute capability of a flagship mobile NPU in 2030.

 *Based on our technical research and projection models*:

-- Current State (2024): Flagship mobile NPUs (e.g., Snapdragon 8s Gen 3) average ~45 TOPS.
+- Current State (2024): Flagship mobile NPUs (e.g., Snapdragon 8s Gen 3 average ~45 TOPS & Snapdragon 8 Elite ~55 TOPS).

-- The 2030 Projection: Scaling laws suggest 2030 mobile NPUs will reach 100-120 TOPS.
+- The 2030 Projection: Scaling laws suggest 2030 mobile NPUs will reach 120-130 TOPS.

-- The Hardware Proxy: The NVIDIA Tesla T4 provides approximately 65 TOPS (Int8) and 8.1 TFLOPS (FP32).
+- The Hardware: The NVIDIA Tesla T4 provides approximately 130 TOPS (Int8) and 65 TFLOPS (Mixed).

 *Conclusion*: By optimizing Stable Diffusion XL (SDXL) to run locally on a T4, we demonstrate a workload that is mathematically feasible on a 2030 edge device without reliance on cloud inference, adhering to the challenge's low-latency (<10s) and privacy requirements.

-For  our mathematical model, kindly read - [Documentation](Documentation.md)
+For  our mathematical model, kindly read - [Documentation](Documentation.md#mathematical-modelling-the-2030-compute)

 ## Core Optimizations (Lightweight Architecture)
 We implement a "Software-First" optimization strategy to fit foundation models into constrained mobile environments (approx. 16-24GB Unified RAM projected for 2030 flagships).